nkitamuraQC/corrpy/README.md

-# abinitioTools
+# corrpy
-AbinitioTools is a Python Library for quantum correlation functions and Green function calculations in PySCF
+corrpy is a Python Library for quantum correlation functions and Green function calculations in PySCF

 ## Features
 - Correlation functions